-We do a lot more in our kitchens than the Victorians did in theirs.
+We do a lot more in our kitchens than the Victorians or Edwardians did in theirs.

 Kitchen walls were of plain plaster, regularly whitewashed or distempered.
 A bag of laundry blue in the paint bucket imparted a faint blue tinge to the walls, which was said to repel flies and imparted a feeling of coolness to the room.
 Lower down, the walls were covered with a high dado of tongue-and-groove boarding painted with washable gloss paint, tiles or glazed brick for hard wear and hygiene.